A Closer Look At The Progression of Parkinson’s Disease

 A list of resources for you or your loved ones who are struggling with PD and are not sure where to find information.

-- National Parkinson’s Foundation – help individuals live better with Parkinson’s.
+National Parkinson’s Foundation – helps individuals live better with Parkinson’s.
 Helping to improve care and conducting research for advancement.

-- Michael J. Fox Foundation– helping to find a cure through research and raising money.
-Latest news and information database and blogs on Parkinson’s disease.
+Michael J. Fox Foundation– helping to find a cure through research and raising money.
+Latest news, information database, and blogs on Parkinson’s disease.

-- Parkinson’s Disease Foundation– information and knowledge via new news, latest research upcoming events, and educational information on the disease.
+Parkinson’s Disease Foundation– information and knowledge via news, latest research, upcoming events, and educational information on the disease.

-- The Davis Phinney Foundation– support programs, research and extensive information on living well with Parkinson’s.
+The Davis Phinney Foundation supports programs, research, and extensive information on living well with Parkinson’s.

-This post has been brought to you by Steadiwear (featured on the International Essential Tremor Foundation Blog Tremor Talk) and our first product is the Steadi-One, featured on Forbes, The Globe and Mail, Business Insider.
-The Steadi-One is a battery-free, lightweight, water-resistant assisted device that provides instant resistance against hand tremors.
-It incorporates a ball-joint surrounded by Non-Newtonian smart fluid, designed to provide instant and equal resistance against tremors.
-The Steadi-One is an FDA & Health Canada registered Class I medical device.
-Schedule a free consult on the Steadiwear website today. website today.
+This post has been brought to you by Steadiwear (featured on the International Essential Tremor Foundation Blog Tremor Talk).
+Our current product, the Steadi-3, is a battery-free, lightweight, non-invasive assistive device designed to help reduce hand tremors using magnetic vibration absorber technology.
+It is an FDA-registered Class I medical device.
+Schedule a free consult on the Steadiwear website to learn more.

 References